-Information management can lead to reductions of risk, rework and construction time - improving the efficiency of builds.
+Design teams can use information management to improve the performance and whole life outcomes from assets.
+Building digitally before building physically allows all stakeholders to provide meaningful feedback during the design process, leading to reductions of risk, rework and construction time - improving the efficiency of builds.
 In the design phase, improved visualisation and communication support collaboration between the design team and constructor so that issues can be identified early and mitigated.
+By working closely with clients to understand what information they will need to operate and maintain an asset, design teams can help ensure that data is handed over in the right quality and format for the Golden Thread.

-The Hub was worked in partnership with industry, government and academia to produce open-source outputs that support private sector clients on the transformation journey.
-This includes: The UK BIM Framework - a series of guidance documents for using BIM in the UK; Digital Twin Navigator - an interactive guide for considering digital twins in business cases and capital project procurement; Energy and Carbon Framework - guidance that defines operation energy and carbon dioxide emissions; information exchanges for Government Soft Landings (GSL); Local Authorities Soft Landings Navigators - an interactive navigator for implementing GSL; LEXICON - methodology for creating and managing Product Data Templates; Information Requirements Tool - to support client information managers; and a Skills and Competency Framework - guidance to support the development of information management capabilities.
+The Hub was worked in partnership with industry, government and academia to produce open-source outputs that support design teams on the transformation journey.
+This includes: The UK BIM Framework - a series of guidance documents for using BIM in the UK; Digital Twin Navigator - an interactive guide for considering digital twins in business cases and capital project procurement; Energy and Carbon Framework - guidance that defines operation energy and carbon dioxide emissions; information exchanges for Government Soft Landings (GSL; Local Authorities Soft Landings Navigators - an interactive navigator for implementing GSL; LEXICON - methodology for creating and managing Product Data Templates; Information Requirements Tool - to support client information managers; and a Skills and Competency Framework - guidance to support the development of information management capabilities.
+All of these resources can be adapted to suit the needs of design teams.

-The Hub has develop open access resources for clients to gain the benefits of information management across the lifecycle of their assets.
+To build capability and capacity in information management, design teams can use the open access resource provided through the UK BIM Framework.
 The UK BIM Framework sets out the approach for implementing information management in the UK using the framework for managing information provided by the ISO 19650 series for Building Information Modelling (BIM).
 It includes:

 - the published standards called upon to implement BIM in the UK

-- · the UK BIM Guidance Framework
+- the UK BIM Guidance Framework

-- · useful links to other resources
+- useful links to other resources

 The UK BIM Framework will guide and support construction companies in implementing BIM.
-To understand how digital twins could add value to your organisation, read the digital twins journey infographic.
+To understand how digital twins could benefit an organisation, read our Digital Twins Journey infographic.
+To better understand the latest research in innovative digital solutions, see the Knowledge Base Navigator.